 What are wisdom teeth?

-Wisdom teeth can be described as the last molars on the upper and lower jaws.
+Wisdom teeth are the last molars on the upper and lower jaws.
 They are the most posterior placed teeth in our dental arch.
-Though usually, they come in when an individual is in their late teens but in some cases, it never develops at all.
-And in some rare cases, it is also possible for a person to have more than four wisdom teeth.
-Due to the fact that wisdom teeth erupt through the gums, there is a possibility that they can be invisible as well.
+Though usually, they come when an individual is in their late teens.
+As part of the evolutionary change, some individuals do not develop the wisdom teeth at all.
+Very rarely some individuals form more than four wisdom teeth.
+Impacted wisdom tooth might erupt partially into the oral cavity or might not erupt at all.

-Wisdom teeth if impacted correctly, you will know it if you just examine your mouth and find the third molars on each side of the jaw both upper and lower.
-However, there can be certain cases where a wisdom tooth is impacted under the gingival tissue.
-In that occasion, the presence can only be verified by an X-ray or radiograph.
-To know the angle of the eruption, the development of the tooth and other factors, a radiograph is usually the preferred choice.
+Wisdom teeth if erupted correctly can be examined in your mouth if you look on each side of both the jaws.
+Sometimes the wisdom teeth are impacted and might be slightly visible or are not at all evident in the mouth.
+In that case, the presence of wisdom teeth can only be verified by an X-Ray.
+To know the angle of impaction, the development of the tooth and other factors, an X-Ray is usually the preferred choice.

 Do all wisdom teeth need removal?

-Sometimes for an individual a wisdom tooth come up very nice but more often than not, it comes up with a lot of issues while erupting and upon eruption as well.
-Shortage of space, abnormal eruption and positioning, partial eruption and crowding often affects people.
-These cases demand extraction!
-If it is not treated properly and at the right time it can lead to infections and inflammations.
-A soft tissue growth over partially erupted wisdom teeth is commonly known as the operculum.
-If it is somehow affected by bacteria, it can lead to an infection called pericoronitis.
+For some individuals, wisdom teeth erupt without any issues.
+Shortage of space, abnormal eruption and positioning, partial eruption and crowding often affects some people.
+These cases might require extraction.
+If not treated appropriately and promptly it can lead to infection and inflammation.
+The operculum is the soft tissue covering a partially erupted wisdom teeth.
+Food might get stuck between the wisdom tooth and the operculum leading to a buildup of bacteria.
+This in-turn produces an infection called pericoronitis.
 But all wisdom teeth do not need to be extracted.
-If a wisdom tooth impacts and erupts cleanly without affecting the adjacent tooth, it can be retained easily.
+A wisdom tooth which erupts without any issues does not require extraction.
 But the individual has to take thorough care of his dental hygiene by regular brushing, cleaning, and flossing.

 The Problems and Treatments